 Sponsoring groups are strongly encouraged to explain their role and responsibilities towards the refugees.
 Pre-arrival contact is a beneficial opportunity for sponsoring groups to do this and learn more about the refugees’ settlement needs.
 Refugees may also obtain information about the sponsoring group’s role and responsibilities from the International Organization for Migration’s pre-arrival cultural workshops and the Government of Canada’s website.

 After arrival, sponsoring groups may wish to provide the refugees with a list of their names, background information, individual roles in the refugees’ resettlement, and contact information.
 Importantly, sponsors should highlight that their goal is to assist the refugees in becoming self-sufficient and integrate into Canadian society while respecting the refugees’ right to respect and autonomy.
 For example, sponsoring groups should explain the refugees’ budget for twelve months and living costs in their community of resettlement, but allow the refugees to ultimately decide how to use the financial assistance provided.

 Sponsoring groups and refugees should also communicate regularly to ensure the sponsoring group is meeting its obligations.
-If the refugees feel their sponsoring group is not complying with its obligations, they may approach a settlement agency, the Refugee Sponsorship Training Program, Sponsorship Agreement Holders (where applicable), or their local immigration office for assistance and possibly mediation (see 2.D.2).
+If the refugees feel their sponsoring group is not complying with its obligations, they may approach a settlement agency, the Refugee Sponsorship Training Program, Sponsorship Agreement Holders (where applicable), or their local migration office for assistance and possibly mediation (see 2.D.2).